Tomato Sprouting Inside: Causes and Solutions

 Causes of Vivipary

-According to my research, there are several factors that can cause vivipary in tomatoes.
+According to my research, several factors can cause vivipary in tomatoes.
 One of the main causes is temperature.
 When tomatoes are exposed to prolonged cold temperatures, below 55 degrees Fahrenheit, and then left in a warm place, the seeds inside the tomato are more likely to sprout.
 Other factors that contribute to vivipary include moisture, light, and overripe fruit.

 The hormone that controls seed dormancy is called abscisic acid, and when it is depleted, the seed can start to germinate.
 The warm, moist environment inside the fruit is perfect for germinating seeds to grow.